 Raleigh NC, 27604

-An applicant may also be eligible for other kinds of SSA benefits.
-An applicant may be eligible under his/her own account or, under certain circumstances, under someone else’s (retirement, elderly or disabled widow(er), or dependent family member of disabled, retired or deceased worker).
+The applicant may also be eligible for other kinds of SSA benefits.
+The applicant may be eligible under his or her own account or, under certain circumstances, under someone else’s (e.g., retirement, elderly or disabled widow(er), or dependent family member of disabled, retired or deceased worker).
 If you think the applicant may be eligible for any of these benefits, the applicant should contact the SSA and apply.

 7.2 – Tax Relief

 Disaster survivors will need quick access to prior year tax returns to file amendments to claim disaster losses in a prior year as allowed under 26 U.S.C. § 165(i), to prove business income for business interruption insurance claims, or for any number of other disaster-related exigencies.
 The IRS will waive the usual fees and expedite requests for copies of previously filed tax returns and tax return transcripts.
-Disaster survivors should write the assigned Disaster Designation in red ink (e.g., “North Carolina, Hurricane Florence”) across the top of Form 4506 (Request for Copy of Tax Return) or Form 4506-T (Request for Transcript of Tax Return), as appropriate, to avoid fees and expedite processing.
-Account transcripts and Wage and Income transcripts can be requested free of charge by calling 1-800-908-9946 or online at http://www.irs.gov/Individuals/Order-a-Transcript.
+The IRS provides (see https://www.irs.gov/newsroom/tax-relief-presidentially-declared-disaster-areas-1) that survivors in Presidentially-declared disaster areas should write the assigned Disaster Designation (e.g., “North Carolina, Hurricane Florence”) in red ink across the top of Form 4506 Request for Copy of Tax Return (https://www.irs.gov/pub/irs-pdf/f4506.pdf) or Form 4506-T Request for Transcript of Tax Return (https://www.irs.gov/pub/irs-pdf/f4506t.pdf), as appropriate, to avoid fees and expedite processing.
+Free transcripts can be requested online at https://www.irs.gov/individuals/get-transcript or by mail.

-Qualified disaster relief payments under 26 U.S.C. § 139 are not taxable income to disaster survivors if the reimbursed expense is not also reimbursed by insurance or otherwise and has not been deducted on a prior year tax return.
-Qualified disaster relief payments include payments to reimburse reasonable and necessary personal, family, living, or funeral expenses incurred as a result of a disaster, reasonable and necessary expenses incurred for the repair or rehabilitation of a personal residence (even if rented), and expenses incurred to repair or replace contents of a personal residence.
-Section 139 also provides that payments made by a federal, state or local government or agency or instrumentality thereof in connection with a disaster in order to promote the general welfare are also considered qualified disaster relief payments (i.e. disaster relief payments that do not qualify under Section 139 may still be excluded from income under the “general welfare exclusion”).
+Qualified disaster relief payments under 26 U.S.C. § 139 are not taxable income to disaster survivors so long as the payment does not relate to a loss that has also been reimbursed by insurance and has not been deducted in a prior year.
+Qualified disaster relief payments include payments to reimburse reasonable and necessary personal, family, living, or funeral expenses incurred as a result of the disaster, reasonable and necessary expenses incurred for the repair or rehabilitation of a personal residence (including rentals), and expenses incurred to repair or replace contents of a personal residence.
+Section 139 also provides that payments made by a federal, state or local government or agency or instrumentality thereof in connection with a disaster in order to promote the general welfare are also considered qualified disaster relief payments.

-Many disaster survivors may have lost some or all of their records in the disaster.
-In such situations, taxpayers will need to reconstruct business records or collect other documents adequate to support eligibility for tax deductions and credits, apply for federal disaster assistance, and substantiate insurance reimbursement claims.
-Publication 2194 provides more information on how to reconstruct records after a disaster.
+Many disaster survivors have lost some or all of their records in the disaster.
+In such situations, taxpayers will need to reconstruct records or collect other documents adequate to prove eligibility for tax deductions and credits, apply for federal disaster assistance, and substantiate insurance reimbursement claims.
+The IRS website provides information about reconstructing tax records (https://www.irs.gov/newsroom/reconstructing-records-after-a-natural-disaster-or-casualty-loss) while Publication 2194 (https://www.irs.gov/pub/irs-pdf/p2194.pdf) provides additional information on how to reconstruct records after a disaster.

 IRS computer systems automatically identify taxpayers located in covered disaster areas and apply automatic filing and payment relief.
 Taxpayers who reside or have a business outside the covered area, or who moved to the covered area after their last contact with the IRS, must call the IRS disaster hotline at 1-866-562-5227 to request tax relief.